 The City of Minneapolis is soliciting development funding proposals for the 9% Housing Tax Credit (HTC) Program.
 The program offers a reduction in tax liability to owners and investors in eligible low-income new construction, rehabilitation and/or acquisition of existing rental buildings.

-Funding proposals are due by 4:00 p.m., CDT, on August 3, 2021 at which time SharePoint permissions will be removed.
+Funding proposals were due by 4:00 p.m., CDT, on August 3, 2021.
 The City has the right to reject any and all applications at its sole discretion.
-Questions regarding this NOFA or the HTC Program should be directed to Amy Geisler.
+Questions regarding this NOFA or the HTC Program should be directed to Emily Carr.

 NOTE: Current HOUSING TAX CREDIT PROGRAM COMPLIANCE MANUAL as well as other relevant tax credit compliance information is available at Affordable Housing Connections.

 2022 NOFA Developer Letter – a copy of the letter that was sent to known tax credit developers announcing this year's Notice of Funding Availability.

 Interested applicants should review the HTC Manual and Qualified Allocation Plan and all additional materials:

 - Opinion of Counsel – Application

 - Agreement to Utilize Public Housing Waiting List (Minnesota Housing HTC-11)